 Victim fine surcharge

-Federal and provincial laws require that persons convicted (or discharged) of a criminal offence pay a surcharge called the 'victim fine surcharge'.
-The surcharge goes towards victim services.
+Federal and provincial laws require that persons convicted or discharged of a criminal offence pay a surcharge called the 'victim fine surcharge'.
+The surcharge is mandatory and goes towards victim services.

-The surcharge for a criminal offence under federal laws ranges from 15 percent of any fine imposed or, if no fine is imposed, then $50 (summary conviction), or $100 (indictable offence).
+The surcharge for a criminal offence under federal laws ranges from 30 percent of any fine imposed or, if no fine is imposed, then $100 for summary offences, or $200 for indictable ones.
 The judge may impose a higher victim surcharge if the judge feels it is appropriate, and that the offender is able to pay more.

 For an offence under provincial laws, there is a victim fine surcharge of 15 percent of the fine.